liborty/TokenCrypt/README.md

 **Disclaimer:** use at your own risk!
 No warranties are given or implied.
 By downloading this software, you agree not to use it for unethical purposes.

 **Warning:** the encryption keys and the encrypted files are written to two separate directories.
-Should you subsequently lose track of the association between them or lose the keys entirely, it will not be possible to reconstruct your original data!
-When encrypting many different directories, take care to record the mappings.
+If the association between them is lost/forgotten or the keys are lost entirely, then it is impossible to reconstruct the  original data!
+Therefore, when encrypting many different directories trees, it is recommended to record their mappings to their keys trees in a safe place, before deleting the original data.

 ## Introduction

+It is not an objective of TokenCrypt to replace `git` and to keep the complete histories of everything, with its significant costs in complexity and storage.
+The quest for being totally foolproof is subject to the law of diminishing returns.
+We do not know for sure if the universe is infinite but we do know that human foolishness certainly is.
+Therefore, TokenCrypt is more akin to `borg`; an efficient archiver and backing up tool.
+The key difference, if excuse the pun, lies in TokenCrypt deploying far more secure encryption and sometimes better compression as well.

 `ncrpt` reads given input directory (tree) containing API tokens, base64 files and any other types of files.
 Subdirectories are processed recursively with -r option.